-Described as “contemporary, edgy, descriptive, and extremely soulful,” Sally Lamb McCune has become an important voice in the rising generation of American composers.
-Her works, which range from solo and chamber pieces to music for chorus, wind ensemble and orchestra, are convincing and evocative, often blending the traditional with the avant-garde.
+Described as “contemporary, edgy, descriptive, and extremely soulful,” Sally Lamb McCune has become an important voice American contemporary classical music.
+Her works, which range from chamber pieces to music for chorus, wind ensemble and opera, are convincing and evocative, often blending the traditional with the avant-garde.
 McCune lives and works in Ithaca, New York, where she teaches at Ithaca College.

 Recent Works & Publications

 - Original Études for Developing Conductors is an open-access collection of supplemental études designed to enhance contemporary conducting pedagogy.
 Each étude …